StrakaLiu/FG-MoE_turbulence_model/README.md

 {
     RASModel            FG_MoE;
-    useBaselineModel    false;	//'true' if use the baseline EARSM05 model homogeneousZ        true; 	//'true' if the case is 2D and being homogeneous in Z direction homogeneousY        false; 	//'true' if the case is 2D and being homogeneous in Y direction kInf                0.1;	//freestream value of k.
-Set as zero for internal cases omegaInf            100;	//freestream value of omega.
-Set as zero for internal cases }
+    useBaselineModel    false;	//'true' if use the baseline EARSM05 model homogeneousZ        true; 	//'true' if the case is 2D and homogeneous in Z direction homogeneousY        false; 	//'true' if the case is 2D and homogeneous in Y direction kInf                0.1;	//freestream value of k.
+Set to zero for internal cases omegaInf            100;	//freestream value of omega.
+Set to zero for internal cases }
 ```